-- Depending on the model, your computer might look slightly different from the illustrations in this topic. - There might be a risk of short circuits if you remove the base cover assembly in the following situations: - When your computer has the removable battery installed - When your computer is connected to ac power
+- Depending on the model, your computer might look slightly different from the illustrations in this topic. - There might be a risk of short circuits if you remove the base cover assembly when your computer is connected to ac power.
 Besides, the computer will not start after you reinstall the base cover assembly.
 To start the computer, disconnect the ac power adapter and then reconnect it to the computer.